 If you experience any of the side effects after taken oral glucosamine, please speak to your doctor.

 If you’re allergic to shellfish you should not take glucosamine, as often this supplement is derived from the shells of shellfish.
 If you have a chronic health condition make sure to check with your GP before starting glucosamine.

 If you eat a healthy balanced diet you should be able to get all of the vitamins your body needs to function.
 However if you experience joint pain you might want to consider taking extra vitamins and minerals to help support your joints.

-These vitamins include:
+These vitamins for bones and joints include:

 - Omega-3 fatty acids are found in naturally oily fish such as mackerel and salmon, these can be helpful for those with inflammatory arthritis

 - Vitamin D helps to maintain strong bones and healthy muscles.
 Not getting enough vitamin D can lead to a condition called osteoporosis, which is a weakening of the bones.